-6. The Mobile Vision Agent
+7. The Mobile Vision Agent

-The mobile vision agent is implemented on board of a Golem platform developed by the Golem Team .
+The mobile vision agent is implemented on board of a Golem platform developed by the Golem Team 7 bought a couple of years ago by the IAS-Lab.
 The Golem platform is an holonomic robot driven by three motors with omnidirectional wheels.
-It mounts an omnidirectional vision system realised with a Hitachi camera and a customly designed omnidirectional mirror .
+It mounts an omnidirectional vision system realised with a Hitachi camera and a customly designed omnidirectional mirror 13.
 The processing power is assured by a PC-104 with a AMD K6 400MHz CPU.
-As one can notice in Fig. 15, the omnidirectional camera on the mobile robot is very different from the omnidirectional camera mounted on the tripod (the SVA).
+As one can notice in Fig. 13, the omnidirectional camera of the mobile robot is very different from the omnidirectional camera mounted on the tripod (the static vision agents).
+An example of how different are the two images grabbed by these cameras is depicted in the screenshot of Fig. 15.